ApiLogicServer/Docs/docs/index.md

 <details markdown>

-<summary>Comparing GenAI with GenAI-Powered Microservice Automation</summary>
+<summary>Why GenAI requires Microservice Automation</summary>

-First, GenAOI creates only the database.
-It does not create the microservice, the project, the API, or the App.
-And it certainly does not create the logic.
-GenAI Microservice Automation does all of this.
+GenAI brings well-known value to app development.
+It's great for generating code snippets, including code snippets for other sub-systems, such as sql (e.g., *"create a database..."*).
+API Logic Server leverages both of these strengths.

+While GenAI is great for *driving* engines (like sql), it's not appropropriate for creating sub-systems.
+For example, you would not want to generate a DBMS using GenAI.

+And so it is with microservices - *particularly the logic".
 As noted above, nearly half the effort in a system is the logic.
+In fact, we tried it, and the results were... not compelling.

 In most cases, AI responses simply ignore the logic requirement.
 Attempts to address it fall in 3 categories: triggers, Logic Bank code with no context,  and Logic Bank code *with* context.

 &nbsp;